 Internships Designed With Your Future In Mind

-The Department of Biology and Mathematics strongly encourages students to perform research internships as part of the completion of their undergraduate degree.
+The Department of Natural Sciences and Mathematics encourages students to perform research internships as part of the completion of their undergraduate degree.
 Our friendly and engaging faculty has a diverse set of research interests, ranging from bioinformatics and analytics to animal behavior and human anatomy, so finding the research project that sparks your curiosity couldn’t be easier.

 Research projects engage students in new and exciting scientific discoveries that allow them to gain knowledge and experience that is beneficial in applying to graduate programs.

 Students from the Department of Natural Sciences and Mathematics have presented their data in local, national, and international meetings.
 These experiences help to broaden the horizons of our students and to develop contacts and relationships with researchers from around the globe.